armanali0786/SocketChatApp/README.md

     Testing
         Unit testing for individual components
         Integration testing for overall system functionality
-        User acceptance testing (UAT)

     Deployment
         Preparing the production environment
-        Deploying the application on a cloud server (e.g., AWS, Heroku) Ensuring scalability and performance optimization
+        Deploying the application on a cloud server (Render, Netlify) Ensuring scalability and performance optimization

     Maintenance and Updates